/screen - Check AML compliance

 endpoint is used to check the Anti-Money Laundering (AML) compliance status of cryptocurrency addresses.
 It evaluates the risk level of the provided addresses across different blockchain networks using external compliance providers.

 The endpoint does not make decisions on whether a trade should proceed or be rejected.
-Instead, it provides a compliance confirmation that integrators can use to determine whether to allow transactions.
+Instead, it provides a compliance confirmation that integrators can use to determine whether to allow transactions but any addresses that were previously identified as non-compliant will not receive quotes.

 The request body should be a JSON object containing: